-- 31.1 A facility must be constructed so that each room within achieves upon commissioning an air leakage rate, at a differential pressure of 200 Pa, of no more than 120L/min.
-An air leakage test must be provided for new or refurbished facilities.
-Note: A small ante-room/airlock of less than 10 m2 floor area may be added with the adjacent room for the purpose of this requirement. - Where drinking fountains are provided they must be of hands-free operation and be within a designated area where goods are not handled, stored or treated. - 31.3 Write-up areas may be approved as part of a BC3 facility.
-To be eligible for approval, these areas must comply with BC3 requirements, be constructed such that horizontal surfaces are minimised (for example, minimal shelving), must not be used for generic office functions and should hold only essential reference materials (such as technical equipment manuals). - 31.4 HEPA filters must be mounted in gas tight housings located as close as possible to the containment facility to minimize the length of potentially contaminated ductwork.
-The interconnecting ductwork between the containment room and the HEPA filter housing must also be of gastight (stainless steel) construction. - 31.5 The design of the filter housing must facilitate the testing of the integrity of the HEPA filter element and mounting, and the periodic gaseous decontamination of the filter element and housing. - Note: Housings should be placed in fully accessible locations with clear access to facilitate filter integrity testing, physical handling of filter elements and operation of isolating valves.
-Installations in false ceilings should be avoided. - 31.6 To enable testing and gaseous decontamination filter housings should incorporate the following features: - sealed access doors for filter maintenance and integrity testing - gastight isolating valves on the air inlet and outlet ducts - secure filter element clamping and mounting tracks - · upstream and downstream valved ports - upstream and downstream valved pressure tappings to permit monitoring of the filter air flow pressure drop - a differential pressure gauge incorporating a magnetically coupled indicating mechanism and a sealed differential pressure diaphragm - a facility to introduce a test airflow and cold generated aerosol to establish the integrity of the filter element and its mounting. - 31.7 Waste piping must be installed such that the length of horizontal piping is minimised.
-The pipe path should have the maximum practical fall (preferably vertical).
+- 34.1 HEPA filters must be mounted in gastight housing/s located as close as possible to the containment facility to minimize the length of potentially contaminated ductwork.
+The interconnecting ductwork between the containment room and the HEPA filter housing must also be of gastight (seam welded stainless steel) construction. - 34.2 The design of the filter housing must facilitate the testing of the integrity of the HEPA filter element and mounting, and the periodic gaseous decontamination of the filter element and associated mounting services. - Note: housings should be placed in fully accessible locations with clear access to facilitate filter integrity testing, physical handling of filter elements and operation of isolating valves.
+Installations in false ceilings should be avoided. - 34.3 To enable testing and gaseous decontamination filter housings should incorporate the following features: - sealed access doors for filter maintenance and integrity testing - gastight isolating valves on the air inlet and outlet ducts - secure filter element clamping and mounting tracks - upstream and downstream valved ports - upstream and downstream valved pressure tappings to permit monitoring of the filter air flow pressure drop - a differential pressure gauge incorporating a magnetically coupled indicating mechanism and a sealed differential pressure diaphragm - a facility to introduce a test airflow and cold generated aerosol to establish the integrity of the filter element and its mounting.